apluslms/aplus-manual/set_up_environment/first_steps.rst

   Estimated working time:
     From 30 min to 1 hour.

-The first step to start authoring your own course is to download the `Aplus course Template`_ from GitHub.
+The first step to start authoring your own course is to download the `Aplus course template`_ from GitHub.
 This course template will be used as a blueprint to build your own course and subsequently publish it in the `A+ e-learning system <https://plus.cs.aalto.fi/>`_.